-When you use Thunderclap, you can buy real Instagram followers either instantly or delivered over a natural period, showing that your profile is growing and also increasing your follower count and engagement levels.
+When you use an Instagram followers app such as Thunderclap, you can buy Instagram followers either instantly or delivered over a natural period, showing that your profile is growing and also increasing your follower count and engagement levels.

 If you want to increase Instagram engagement, consider: